 - Final Cutter: Remember, don’t go off-stage!
 When your FP is launched away, walk up to the edge and start spamming Final Cutter (even if it doesn’t connect).
 As lame as it sounds, this is Kirby’s best edgeguarding option against other amiibo.
 Keep using Final Cutter until the FP recovers back or is KO’d by the descending hit.

-- Down tilt: More rarely, you can use a single down tilt to rack up damage.
+- Down tilt: More situationally, you can use a single down tilt to rack up damage.
 The AI will eventually learn to combo this into a forward smash.
-That’s helpful for building up damage!
 Down tilt can also lead into an up throw and then into Final Cutter, and this is a combo the AI can learn.

 - Neutral aerial: If you’re launched into the air, you can occasionally use a neutral aerial to land.
-Don’t use neutral airs too often, though, as Ultimate’s AI kind of likes spamming them.
+Don’t use neutral airs too often, though, as Ultimate’s AI kind of likes to spam them.

 - Forward aerial: You can also use a forward air as you land.
 The AI can learn to combo its first few hits into a grounded forward smash.
 You don’t have to actually use this combo to teach the FP, though.
 Just hit it with a forward air every so often and you’re good to go!

-Thanks so much for reading — use the moves we discussed above and your Kirby amiibo should be starting out on the right foot!
+Thanks so much for reading — use the moves we discussed above and your Kirby amiibo will be starting out on the right foot!
 Or shoe, in this case.
-As usual, if you have any questions during training, feel free to join our Discord server and ask.
+As usual, if you have any questions during your training sessions, feel free to join our Discord server and ask.
 We’ll be happy to help!
-Thanks again to Clockwerk66 for contributing some of the training information included in this guide.
-If you’ve got a moment, you can check out their own Discord server here!
-In the meantime, thanks again for reading — happy training!
+You can also check out our Powersaves backup guide or mobile backup guide if you want to enter a tournament.
+We also appreciate donations to keep the site going!
+Until next time — happy training!

 If you would like to read more amiibo training guides, please follow this link.